Sayaka Miki: Critical response

 Critical response to Sayaka's character has generally been positive.
 Kory Cerjak from The Fandom Post praised Sayaka's tragic arc and downfall.
 He also found her similarities with Kyoko interesting, describes them both as "tragedies", and praised Sarah Anne Williams as her voice actress.
 Michael Pementel of Bloody Disgusting also commended the character's struggle as she "begins to realize everything she’s lost out on" and "questions her actions and accepts that all she has done was a mistake", while also praising her "descent into depression".
 Josh A. Stevens of Anime UK News said: "When I think of Madoka Magica though, I think of Sayaka.
 The bubbly tomboy in love who was forced to question whether there is really such a thing as a selfless act, and discovers that kindness can lead to greater tragedy.
 The majority of the cast’s character arcs are complex and deserving of their own series, but hers is the one that’s stuck with me."
 Rebecca Silverman of Anime News Network noted how Sayaka and Kyoko "serve as mirror characters to each other", as they had similar wishes with similar results, but found that Sayaka "arguably brings her own problems down on her head with her attitude".
 She also said that Sayaka's tragic arc was "disturbing for its apparent inevitability".
 THEM Anime Reviews reviewer Jacob Churosh commended her Japanese voice actress, stating that Eri Kitamura "provide[s] worthy support as the dangerously brash Sayaka Miki."

 Dan Barnett of UK Anime Network enjoyed Sayaka's interaction with Kyoko in Puella Magi Madoka Magica the Movie: Rebellion due to their relatively more carefree relationship, calling it "one of the truly joyous moments in the film".
-In his review of the Magia Record anime adaptation, James Beckett of Anime News Network described Sayaka's appearance as fanservice, despite calling her one of his favorite Madoka Magica characters.
+In his review of the Magia Record anime adaptation, James Beckett of Anime News Network described Sayaka's appearance as fanservice, moreover he called her one of his favorite Madoka Magica characters.
 He further noted that she "has no stake in Iroha or Yachiyo's fates, and she shouldn't be relevant to them, either".